grafana/writers-toolkit/docs/sources/write/tooling-and-workflows/_index.md

 # Documentation tooling and workflows

-This section provides an overview of the documentation tools we use at Grafana and highlights some of the key processes we use to create documentation.
+This section provides an overview of the documentation tools we use at Grafana and highlights some of the key processes we use to create and review documentation.

 ## Using git